 Your right to livable housing has a lofty-sounding legal name: You’re entitled to the benefit of the landlord’s “implied warranty of habitability.”
 This means that, whether they know it or not, your landlord has promised you a livable place simply by renting it to you.
 This basic right originated in court decisions in the early 1970s.
 By now, all but one state (Arkansas) has embraced this notion, either by decision from their highest court or by statute.
 And even in Arkansas, some cities and counties have enacted ordinances that come close to establishing the same standards.

 So what does it mean to say that your landlord is expected to fulfill an implied warranty of habitability?
-It means that the property owner must:
+In most places, it means that the property owner must: